BLUEPRINT OF GRACE

 “Son, this book contains all the letters from your Father, read these letters before you sleep and when you wake up, keep the letters in your heart, and speak only your Father's words, especially when you are afraid and don’t know what to do, for in your Father's Word lies all the answers to life.”

-In narrating this story in his biography, Nya’ pointed to his last preparatory drawing for “Blueprint of Grace” which shows a silhouette of a human torso whose life is emanating from the words in red implanted within it... (see fig 4) before he concluded by saying:
+In narrating this story in his biography, Nya’ pointed to his last preparatory drawing for “Blueprint of Grace” which shows a tripartite silhouette of a human torso whose source of life is emanating from The Word in red implanted within it... (see fig 3) before he concluded by saying:

-“It was only when I became a man, that I fully comprehended that all these years, my mother was helping me to nurture an intimate relationship with my Lord and Savior, my King, my Father and abiding permanent Mentor who dwells in me - Jesus Christ.”
+“It was only when I became a man, that I fully comprehended that all these years, my mother was helping me to nurture an intimate relationship with my Lord and Savior, my King, my Father and eternal Mentor who dwells in me - THE HOLY SPIRIT.”

 Technically distinguished by its strict graphic regularity, a severe formal restraint and an impalpable sublimity, “Blueprint of Grace” uses the artist’s ingenious and ineffably laborious method of singly indenting alphabetical letters on carefully prepared canvas using wires, needles and thread and occasionally copious amounts of delicately mixed pastes; a technique he began as a young boy and has gradually honed.